 The research is producing new datasets of unprecedented value and providing a first-ever look at how induced underground fractures spread within horizontal wellbores.
 By optimizing the network of natural and induced fractures, recovery can be greatly increased from current rates that are typically below 20% for shale gas.
 More efficient production will mean that fewer wells will need to be drilled, fewer trucks will be required, less water will be used, emissions will be reduced, and community impact will be minimized, all while producing more shale gas.

 These crucial new findings will influence how thousands of future wells are drilled in West Texas shales and elsewhere.

 Who is Funding HFTS #1?

 The Department of Energy’s National Energy Technology Laboratory (NETL), along with multiple operators and service companies, including Core Laboratories, Devon, Discovery Natural Resources, Encana, Energen, Halliburton, and TOTAL, provided initial funding of $23 million for HFTS #1.
 Laredo Petroleum Inc. (LPI) hosted the test site, and industry contributed an estimated $100 million+ of background information necessary for research on all aspects of hydraulic fracturing.
-New funding from Chevron, Shell, ConocoPhillips, and ExxonMobil will provide for additional testing and analysis at the site.
+New funding from Chevron, Shell, ConocoPhillips, ExxonMobil and SM Energy will provide for additional testing and analysis at the site.

 Where is the Research Being Conducted?